cporter1/TravelBlog/README.md

 ## More to come!
-There are more features in development including: post comments mobile view google maps location
+There are more features in development including: post comments, mobile view, and google maps location

 ## Folder Structure